top of page

 The more we add to a story, the less there is room for imagination.
 The more layers of a design we remove, the less there is to interfere, and so, the more authentic and deeper the experience of the design becomes.
 The absence of color makes us more attentive to everything else because the exterior environment is silent.
 We see more and we feel more.
 It is no longer about the design we see but the experience we gain.
 This approach to design focuses on the sum of negative and positive spaces rather than each of them alone.

 Perhaps, we may think White means the lack of color, lack of clutter and lack of imagination.
-But as we discussed, White does not remove clutter.
-Rather, it creates space for opportunities and imaginations that are yet to be fulfilled.
+White does not remove clutter but rather it opens room.